rishabdesai/Linux-commands-basics/LinuxBasicCommands/BasicCommands.md

 ### other

-* ` grep `      it searches files for specified words or patterns.
 * ` histroy `  list of previously used commands
 * ` histroy | less `  list of previously used commands with limit